I recently graduated from UIUC and am now continuing to pursue robotics research as an MS/PhD student in Mechanical

 the arm's movements by adjusting the pressure within these tubes, allowing it to be positioned in

-desired pose.
+any desired pose.

 The group's objective is to create a mathematical model of the robotic octopus arm, which can then be